MattesGroeger/chrome-open-links/Readme.md

 ## How to use

 Install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/open-selected-links/cbmiafnaglmnkhnohfdkdgaohdhndkjp).
 After installation make sure to restart Chrome or reload the current websites.

 Select some part of a webpage that contains links.
 Right click and choose 'Open selected links' -> 'All' from the context menu.
 They will now open to the right of your current tab.

 The context menu shows you already how many pages will be opened.
 It also shows the first 10 urls.

 ## Changelog

+### 1.0.5 (2014/05/28)

+* [Added] hu localization

 ### 1.0.4 (2014/05/17)